PierreAndreis/yulp/README.md

 <details><summary>Migrate and seed the database</summary>
 <p>

-First run `yarn db:migrate`.
+First run `yarn db:deploy`.
 Once that is complete, you can run `yarn db:seed` to seed your database.

 These commands will run the migrations on your database and create a initial admin account.